Body and Mind Inc. Announces Agreement to Divest from New Jersey

-Las Vegas, Nevada and Vancouver, British Columbia--(Newsfile Corp. - August 25, 2025) - Body and Mind Inc. (CSE: BAMM) (OTC: BMMJ) (the "Company" or "BaM") is pleased to announce the Company's wholly owned subsidiary, DEP Nevada, Inc. ("DEP") has entered into a Purchase Agreement with Ascend New Jersey, LLC (the "Purchaser"), whereby DEP, which owns 100% of BaM Body and Mind Dispensary NJ, Inc. ("BAM NJ") agrees to sell all of the equity interests (the "Interests") in BAM NJ to the Purchaser.
+Las Vegas, Nevada and Vancouver, British Columbia--(Newsfile Corp. - August 27, 2025) - Body and Mind Inc. (CSE: BAMM) (OTC: BMMJ) (the "Company" or "BaM") is pleased to announce the Company's wholly owned subsidiary, DEP Nevada, Inc. ("DEP") has entered into a Purchase Agreement with Ascend New Jersey, LLC (the "Purchaser"), whereby DEP, which owns 100% of BaM Body and Mind Dispensary NJ, Inc. ("BAM NJ") agrees to sell all of the equity interests (the "Interests") in BAM NJ to the Purchaser and a social equity partner ("Social Equity Partner"), which will result in Purchaser owning 35% of BAM NJ and Purchaser's Social Equity Partner owning 65% of BAM NJ.

 The total consideration to be paid by the Purchaser to DEP for the acquisition of the Interests is US$2.0 million in cash with (i) US$1 million less any indebtedness as of the closing date and less any DEP transaction expenses at closing, and (ii) US$ 1million placed in escrow pending satisfaction of closing conditions.
 Additional details on the transaction can be found in the Company's current report on Form 8-K, anticipated to be filed on EDGAR in the very near future.